Spear: Introduction of gunpowder

 The development of both the long, two-handed pike and gunpowder firearms in Renaissance Europe saw an ever-increasing focus on integrated infantry tactics.
 Those infantry not armed with these weapons carried variations on the polearm, including the halberd and the bill.
 At the start of the Renaissance, cavalry remained predominantly lance-armed; gendarmes with the heavy knightly lance and lighter cavalry with a variety of lighter lances.
 By the 1540s, however, pistol-armed cavalry called reiters were beginning to make their mark.
 Cavalry armed with pistols and other lighter firearms, along with a sword, had virtually replaced lance armed cavalry in Western Europe by the beginning of the 17th century.

+The pike became obsolete with the development of the bayonet in the latter half of the 17th century.
+By attaching a thrusting blade to the end of a gun this allowed it to also act as a spear, thus allowing every soldier to fill the role of a pikeman.

-Ultimately, the spear proper was rendered obsolete on the battlefield.
-Its last flowering was the half-pike or spontoon, a shortened version of the pike carried by officers of various ranks.
+The last usage of the spear proper in European standing armies was the half-pike or spontoon, a shortened version of the pike carried by officers of various ranks.
 While originally a weapon, this came to be seen more as a badge of office, or leading staff by which troops were directed.
 The half-pike, sometimes known as a boarding pike, was also used as a weapon on board ships until the late 19th century.

+Spears spear-like weapons continued in occasional usage by rebellions and occasionally by poorly equipped regular army units.
+Examples of this can be seen in Polish scythemen, or in the 'pikes' used in John Brown's raid on Harpers Ferry.